 April Gardening: Maintenance Tasks

 - Clean up the garden to get ready for the season ahead.
-Remove last year’s dead plants and rake back extra mulch you applied last year to protect plants over the winter.
+Remove last year’s dead plants and rake back the extra mulch you applied last year to protect plants over the winter.
 Shred and compost everything except diseased plants.

 - Evergreen and deciduous hedges may be sheared.
-Prune the top narrower than the base so sunlight will reach the lower limbs.
+Prune the top narrower than the base so the sunlight will reach the lower limbs.